Back to school? Here are iMore's favorite apps for helping you throughout your studies

 By the time I had graduated, I had every lecture recorded and linked up with handwritten notes, all held in easy-to-track folders in the Notability app.
 This was an absolute lifesaver for final exams as well as for learning the ropes as a journalist throughout my degree and time in my student newspaper.

-Obviously, AI exists nowadays, and there is probably some mad application that has the ability to go further than Notability ever did back when I was a student, but I implore anyone who is starting college or wants to make sure they don’t switch off in lectures to give the app a try.
+Obviously, AI exists nowadays, and there is probably some mad application that can go further than Notability ever did back when I was a student, but I implore anyone who is starting college or wants to make sure they don’t switch off in lectures to give the app a try.

 Ulysses